Facts About JCCC

 - The college received a National Endowment for the Humanities (NEH) Exemplary Grant in 2004-2005 for the study of Japan and a Title IV International Education Grant for 2006-2009 to enhance its international curriculum and faculty development for Arabic culture studies.
 JCCC faculty continue to earn Fulbright awards for extended study and immersion in various countries.
 The college received a Fulbright Group Projects Abroad Grant for the summer of 2008 to support 14 faculty in a curriculum development project in Morocco.
 In 2010, JCCC began work with a new Title VI grant through the Asian Studies Development Program to develop curriculum on Chinese studies.

-- JCCC is one of the top community colleges for student study-abroad awards from the competitive Freeman Asian and Gilman scholarship programs.
-In 2010-2011, JCCC students studied in Argentina, China, Costa Rica, the Czech Republic, Ecuador, Ghana, Honduras, Italy, Japan and Spain.
+- JCCC is one of the top community colleges for student study-abroad awards from the competitive Freeman Asia and Gilman scholarship programs.
+In 2012-2013, JCCC students studied in China, the Czech Republic, England, Japan, Spain, Italy, Costa Rica and Uganda.
+One student was also selected for the competitive Congress-Bundestag Youth Exchange and Study, co-sponsored by the U.S. and German governments.

 Lifelong education and workforce training

-- The center has one of the top three computer software and information technology training programs in the metropolitan area.
-State-of-the-art hardware and software, combined with top instruction, are assets to companies and individuals in Johnson County and the greater Kansas City area.
+- JCCC Continuing Education has one of the top three computer software and information technology training programs in the metropolitan area, featuring state-of-the-art hardware and software, top-notch instruction, and affordable course fees.

-- The center boasts about 14,500 enrollments each year in more than 2,990 certification, recertification and relicensure workshops, seminars, independent study, computer and information technology classes, and contract training events.
+- With all of its noncredit workforce training and personal enrichment programs combined, JCCC has nearly 24,000 enrollments each year in more than 4,600 certification, recertification and relicensure workshops, seminars, independent study, computer and information technology classes, and contract training events.

 - Credit classes are offered at area businesses, including the Lawrence Energy Center, through the college's On Your Site program.

-- Allied with the major performing arts organizations in greater Kansas City, the Carlsen Center at Johnson County Community College provides a suburban alterantive for patrons who enjoy attending performing arts events.
-This multivenue performing arts facility presents one of the largest and most diverse multidiscipline performing arts series in the region, including master classes, workshops and demonstrations with artists from around the world.
+- Allied with the major performing arts organizations in greater Kansas City, the Carlsen Center at Johnson County Community College provides a suburban alternative for patrons who enjoy attending performing arts events.
+This multivenue performing arts facility presents one of the largest and most diverse multidiscipline performing arts series in the region.
+Aligning with the college’s educational mission, the series also arranges for master classes, workshops and demonstrations, providing the opportunity for the community to interact with artists from around the world.

-- In addition to the series, the Carlsen Center supports events sponsored by other JCCC departments as well as activities and performances sponsored by community groups and local arts presents who rent the space.
-In all, more than 200 events a year are presented in the Carlsen Center's performance halls.
-During its 2011-2012 season, more than 48,000 tickets with a value of $914,000 were issued to all performances.
-Since opening in 1990, more than 1.75 million people have attended performances in the Carlsen Center.
+- In addition to the series, the Carlsen Center supports events sponsored by other JCCC departments as well as activities and performances sponsored by community groups and local arts presenters who rent the space in all, nearly 200 events a year are presented in the Carlsen Center’s performance halls.
+During its 2012-2013 season, more than 50,000 tickets with a value of $1,250,000 were issued to all performances.
+Since opening in 1990, more than 1.8 million people have attended performances in the Carlsen Center.

 - The Nerman Museum of Contemporary Art at JCCC is the largest contemporary art museum in the four-state region and the only contemporary art museum in Kansas.
 The museum houses a range of exhibition spaces, including major exhibition galleries, permanent collection galleries, a new media gallery and an intimate "focus" gallery.
 In addition, a project gallery is devoted to area artists.
 The museum also houses Cafe Tempo (seating 110), a 200-seat auditorium, two arts education classrooms for children and adults and a museum shop.